ahotchkin/react-fitness-backend/dev-log.md

 Frontend
 - [ ] Organize components into folders, add Containers

-Exercises
-- [ ] Add functionality to update and delete exercises
-- [ ] Only display exercises from the current day

 User Info
 - [ ] Generate daily calorie goal for a user based on sign in information